 - Put the flour, yeast, salt and oil into a bowl and combine.
 Add the water gradually, kneading as you go along.
 Knead for five to ten minutes, by hand in a bowl, on a floured surface or in a food mixer using the dough hook.
 Don’t worry if it feels a bit on the wet side.
 The dough will absorb the liquid as you knead.

 - Once the dough has proved, put a tablespoon of olive oil, a tablespoon of water and a generous pinch of salt into a jam jar.
 Shake it up and sprinkle over the dough.
-(If you have coarse sea salt you can sprinkle the crystals over the bread once it is baked, rather than adding salt to the water and oil wash.)
+(If you have coarse sea salt you can sprinkle the crystals over the bread, rather than adding salt to the water and oil wash.)
 Poke a finger into the dough to create dimples and press rosemary leaves into the dimples.
 Add the toppings, some more rosemary to decorate and press lightly into the dough.
 You can also use halves of boiled new potato if you’re in the mood for carbs.
 (Bread or pizza with potato is a genuine Italian thing, I promise you, not just some mad Irish concoction I’ve come up with.)

 - Bake for 20 minutes at 200C until golden brown.
 Sprinkle with a bit more olive oil while it’s still hot.
 Leave to cool for twenty minutes before cutting it.
 It will still be nice and warm.
 I like to eat it with tomatoes and mozzarella but it’s pretty good just dipped in olive oil.